 Breakout Sessions

-A Lecture (Capacity: 25 people on each theme)
+A Lecture (Capacity: 25 people per theme)

-(1)~(2)We will hold dialogues based on each theme.
-Participants will deepen their understanding of the current situation and issues of support for students with disabilities through the dialogues conducted by the speakers.
+(1)~(2) We will hold a dialogue according to each theme.
+Participants will deepen their understanding of the current situation and issues of support for students with disabilities through dialogues conducted by speakers.
 Questions and questions about the theme will be answered in the Q&A session.

-the standpoint of faculty and staff with disabilities We invite Mr. Toshihiro Okuyama (Center for Advanced Science and Technology, The University of Tokyo) as a guest to have a casual conversation about the involvement of creating and improving a support system together with students with disabilities based on his experience as a person with disabilities who have been working on support that values the empowerment of students with disabilities.
+We will invite Mr. Toshihiro Okuyama (Center for Advanced Science and Technology, The University of Tokyo) as a guest to have a frank conversation about the relationship between creating and improving a support system with students with disabilities, based on his experience as a person with a disability who has been working on support that emphasizes the empowerment of students with disabilities.

-discussion with people involved in support for students with disabilities Three people in charge of coordinating dispatch and connecting students and faculty members at the site of support for students with disabilities will talk based on their experiences at each university.
-When applying, please tell us what you are having trouble with on your own and what you would like to ask other universities based on your assignments.
+Three people in charge of coordinating dispatch and connecting students with faculty and staff in the field of support for students with disabilities will talk based on their experiences at each university.
+At the time of application, please tell us what you are having trouble with your own study and what you would like to ask other universities based on the issues.

 16:40